13.11. Calculation algorithm “LinearLeastSquares”¶

 - Analysis

 List of vectors.
-Each element of this variable is an optimal state
+Each element of this variable is an optimal state in optimization, an interpolate or an analysis in data assimilation.

 Example:

-Xa = ADD.get("Analysis")[-1]
+xa = ADD.get("Analysis")[-1]

 - CostFunctionJ

 List of values.
-Each element is a value of the chosen error function
+Each element is a value of the chosen error function .

 Example: